microsoft/vscode-telemetry-extractor/documentation/using-the-tool.md

 Allows the extraction of telemetry annotation from code.
 For more details please read: https://github.com/microsoft/vscode-telemetry-extractor/blob/master/README.md

--s --sourceDir                          The folder which you want to extract telemetry from -x --excludedDirPattern                 A subdirectory which you would like to exclude from the extraction -o --outputDir                          The directory which you would like the outputted JSON file to be placed in -p --eventPrefix                        The string you wish to prepend to every telemetry event.
+-s --sourceDir                          The folder which you want to extract telemetry from -x --excludedDir                        A subdirectory which you would like to exclude from the extraction -c --config                             A JSON Configuration file containing extraction details -o --outputDir                          The directory which you would like the outputted JSON file to be placed in -p --eventPrefix                        The string you wish to prepend to every telemetry event.
 -h --help                               Displays the help dialog which provides more information on how to use the tool